Grate-Oracle-Lewot/GrateCrystal/README.md

 - Many moves have had their types changed to allow for better move variety within rarer types.
 Tri Attack is now ???-type like Unown.

 - HM moves are better in battle, and a few moves have had their effects changed completely.
-Hyper Fang drains HP, Low Kick lowers Evasion, and Rolling Kick is a guaranteed flinch.
+Hyper Fang drains HP, Low Kick lowers Evasion, Rolling Kick is a guaranteed flinch, Leer lowers Special Defense, Kinesis sharply raises Special Attack, etc.

 ## Items added
 - "Pocket PC" obtained from Bill in Ecruteak, letting you access the PC anywhere